 – Marcel Proust

-An important piece of the work of Independent Facilitation is helping people to build and maintain strong, trusting, and reciprocal relationships with others.
+An important piece of the work of Independent Facilitation is assisting people to build and maintain strong, trusting, and reciprocal relationships with others.

 A facilitator can support you to: